Archive Post: This post has been updated from it’s original publication on 6/30/16

-E-mail etiquette is something that has been on my mind a lot lately…
+The do’s and don’ts of email etiquette is something that has been on my mind a lot lately…

 …oh the things we think about when #adulting…

-Everything from day to day emails as well as mistakes made with email lists.
-I decided I needed to do a quick PSA about e-mail etiquette.
+Everything from day-to-day emails as well as mistakes made with email lists.
+I decided I needed to do a quick PSA about email etiquette.
 It’s one of those things that I really struggled to learn as an early twenty-something, and often found myself crying and screaming:

-5.Don’t send stupid chain emails.
+6.Don’t send stupid chain emails.
 This isn’t AOL in the 90s or early 00’s.
 Read the previous statement in #4: Don’t clog people’s emails with useless or irrelevant crap.
-I don’t care that your first born will be taken by the cursed angel demon Damian if you don’t send this to five friends, because guess what, if you send me that, we aren’t really friends so you already F*’ed yourself!
+I don’t care that your first-born will be taken by the cursed angel demon Damian if you don’t send this to five friends, because guess what, if you send me that, we aren’t really friends so you already F*’ed yourself!

 Good subject line: “NYU Graduate, published author seeking content writer position”